skypilot-org/skypilot/llm/codellama/README.md

 | INFO | stdout | Running on public URL: https://6141e84201ce0bb4ed.gradio.live
 ```

-Please check the GIF at the top of this page for a demo of the web GUI.

 Note that you may get better results to use a higher temperature and top_p value.

 ## **Optional:** Using the Code Llama as Coding Assistant in VScode with Tabby

 [Tabby](https://tabby.tabbyml.com/) is an open-source, self-hosted AI coding assistant.
 It allows you to connect
 to your own AI models and use them as a coding assistant in VScode.
+Please check the [demo](#use-code-llama-70b-as-a-coding-assistant-in-vscode-using-tabby) at the top.

 To start a Tabby server that connects to the Code Llama service, run:
 ```bash
 sky launch -c tabby ./tabby.yaml --env ENDPOINT=$(sky serve status --endpoint code-llama)